Is steel a sustainable material? Incredibly so.

 2. Endless Recyclability

+Steel is the world's most recycled material.
 Steel is unique in that it can be recycled without losing any of its famous strength or durability.
-Steel can be recycled at any point in its life or application.
+It can be recycled at any point in its life or application.
 Even cut pieces and rejected components can easily be recycled after fabrication.

 Steel constructions and steel-framed buildings can be dismantled, and the metal reused.
 Designers can take a measure of responsibility for sustainability by practicing “design for deconstruction,” making it more efficient to dismantle and reuse the metal.